1. How do I know if I need to hire a lawyer?

 4. How long does it take for a lawsuit to be resolved?

 According to William Gladstone, “Justice delayed is justice denied.”
-We understand and agree with that statement and, as a consequence, do our best to prosecute matters diligently.
+We understand and agree with that statement and, consequently, do our best to prosecute matters diligently.
 Nevertheless, unless there is a genuine emergency (life or death situation), our court system is, unfortunately, simply not designed to operate quickly.
 Most state court judges preside over a thousand or more cases at the same time.
 For that reason, virtually every time the parties need to appear before a judge during a case, the parties must schedule the matter days (and, in some cases, weeks) in advance.
 Most cases prosecuted in a diligent manner should be resolved in approximately 12-18 months.
-More complicated cases may take approximately twice that long.
+More complicated cases may take twice that long.

 Additionally, the Firm is fortunate to have many clients who utilize its services, and it pursues excellence in all it does.
 Thus, many tasks that must be performed by the Firm are not performed as quickly as they might be by a law firm that is in low demand or that hastily files documents with the Court.
 While most of the Firm’s matters are handled within a reasonable time, we value quality over speed and quality over quantity.